Visit Hyundai in your country/region

 A lot of plastic waste comes from a lack of awareness and

 a throw-away culture.
-Lathifha Awiliya Mashudi,
+Lathifah Awliya Mashudi,

 Senior Consult for Waste4Change

-During our visit to the facility, Lathifha noted that it is all too common for people to use streets or rivers as trash cans, something we witnessed on several occasions during our trip.
+During our visit to the facility, Lathifah noted that it is all too common for people to use streets or rivers as trash cans, something we witnessed on several occasions during our trip.
 However, she said it is crucial to understand the context before judging these people too quickly.
 Aspects such as a lack of education, insufficient waste processing facilities, and the fact that 28% of city residents are living in (or close to) poverty.
 Finally, a lot of the plastic waste that ends up in Jakarta is produced in Western countries.
 It is a complex global issue, where Indonesia is just one of many participants.
 We all have a role in reducing the amount of plastic we produce or throw away.

 Plastic waste being sorted on a conveyor belt